Bichette removed from Jays' Arizona roster - TSN.ca

 Mitchell looks at the top youngsters in Jays' system

-The Toronto Blue Jays' No. 2 prospect, Bo Bichette, has been removed from their Arizona Fall League roster.
-No reason has been given yet by the team.
+The Toronto Blue Jays' No. 2 prospect, Bo Bichette, has been removed from their Arizona Fall League roster due to injuries, the team said Friday.

+"Bo Bichette experienced some minor elbow and knee soreness at the end of the Eastern League playoffs that will require a conservative course of treatment and rest," Blue Jays vice president of baseball media Jay Stenhouse told TSN in a statement.
+"It should not affect his off-season or spring training."

 His absence was first noted earlier on Friday by MLB Pipeline.